Optimal Partition for Multi-Type Queueing System: Literature Review

-Recently, researchers analyze the effect of pooling under more sophisticated settings.
+Recently, researchers have analyzed the effect of pooling under more sophisticated settings.
 For instance, \citet{ArgonZ09} discuss how imperfect classification influences the decision process of partitioning. \citet{SunarTZ21} analyze the case where customers are delay-sensitive and discuss the benefit of pooling. \citet{CaoHHL20} argue that with a proper routing policy, idle time of servers in dedicate systems can be reduced.
 In another work, \citet{HuB09} study how to partition the queueing systems during rush hour, where a plethora of customer arrivals occur in a short time window and few or even no customers appear thereafter.
 They assume instant arrival of customers and use single-queue formula to analyze the best partition decision.
 They prove that separating each customer type is optimal, and give the optimal allocation of servers to each customer type.
 In contrast with this work, we consider the optimal partition in a stationary environment.
 Also, we assume the server capacity is divisible.
-Our goal is to analyze whether a subset of customer types should be pooled and how many server resources should be assigned to this group of customer types.
-The work that is closest to ours is \citet{Whitt99}.
-In this work, the author points out that if the queues are pooled, the economies of scale will increase the service resource utilization and minimize the idle time of the server.
-However, when the variation of the service time distributions is very large, separating fast customers from the others may save them from being blocked and offset the lower utilization disadvantage, thus increasing the overall efficiency. \citet{Whitt99} considers when and how to partition a pool of identical indivisible servers into sub-groups to minimize the overall number of servers required to meet the underlying requirement on system delay.
-However, the analysis is based on a heuristic method and it does not analyze the structure of the optimal partition.
+Our goal is to analyze whether a subset of customer types should be pooled and how many server resources should be assigned to this group of customer types. {\citet{hassin2019delay} explore the capacity partitioning within a GI/M/$\infty$ system.
+They aim to minimize the expected sojourn times by allocating a predefined service capacity among an infinite number of sub-queues.
+In their model, allocating substantial service capacity to a few sub-queues ensures rapid service for customers in these queues, but if these faster queues are all occupied, new customers are relegated to the remaining queues with significantly slower service rates.
+Optimizing this allocation involves balancing these two factors.
+Contrasting with their model, we assume customer assignment is based on their type information and each queue follows a first-come-first-served (FCFS) principle.} The work that is closest to ours is \citet{Whitt99}.
+In this work, the author points out that if the queues are pooled, then the economies of scale will increase the service resource utilization and minimize the idle time of the server.
+However, when the variation of the service time distributions is very large, separating fast customers from the others may save them from being blocked and offset the lower utilization disadvantage, thus increasing the overall efficiency. \citet{Whitt99} considers when and how to partition a pool of identical indivisible servers into sub-groups to minimize the overall number of servers required to meet the underlying requirement of system delay.
+However, the analysis is based on a heuristic method and does not analyze the structure of the optimal partition.
 We complement this work and establish the optimal structure of customer assignment by rigorously quantifying the trade-off between servers being under-utilized and fast jobs getting blocked by slow jobs.